open-telemetry/weaver/docs/specs/multi-registry/multi_registry.md

   a conflict is detected, Weaver will report an error and ask the user to define an alias for the imported registry.
   This approach could be supported in the future if the need arises.

-Open Questions:
+### Discussions

+#### Do we allow importing the same external registry with different aliases within the scope of a registry?
+- Short answer: No for consistency and readability.
+- Long answer: Although technically it is not a problem, it is a good practice to use the same alias for the same registry inside the same file or across different files of the same registry.
+This practice makes the overall registry more readable and maintainable.
+Weaver will report an error if different aliases are used for the same registry in the scope of a single registry.

+#### Do we allow an alias defined in one semconv file to be visible in another semconv file?
+- Short answer: Yes, under certain conditions.
+- Long answer: An alias defined in a file containing only an imports section is visible in all the files of the registry.
+Such an alias is called a global alias.
+A global alias is useful when the same imported registry is used in multiple files within the same registry.
+In this situation, defining a global alias simplifies the management of dependencies, as updating to a new registry version will only require a single change in the registry file containing the global aliases.
+Weaver will report an error if an alias not defined locally or as a global alias is used in a semconv file.

+#### Do we allow importing the same registry with different versions?
+- Short answer: No for consistency.
+- Long answer: Although technically it is possible to support multiple versions of an imported registry, it is a good practice to use align the versions inside the same registry.
+This practice make the overall registry more consistent and easy to reason about.
+Weaver will report an error if different versions are used for the same registry in the scope of a single registry.

-- How do we handle experimental entities in the context of multi-registry?
-Do we allow reference of experimental entities across registries?
+#### Do we allow reference of experimental entities across registries?
+- Short answer: No for backward compatibility.
+- Long answer: Experimental entities are not meant to be used in production.
+Experimental entities are subject to change or removal without any notice in the next version of the registry.
+The type of an experimental entity can be changed.
+Weaver will detect and report an error if an experimental entity is referenced across registries.

+#### Do we allow circular references between registries?
+- Short answer: No.
+- Long answer: Circular references are already prohibited inside a registry, so circular references between registries can lead to the kind of problems (e.g. unresolvable references).
+Weaver will detect and report an error if a circular reference is detected between registries.

-- Do we allow different versions of the same registry to be imported into different semantic convention files of the same registry?
+#### Do we allow references to groups or attributes defined in an imported registry?
+- Short answer: Yes.
+- Long answer: References to groups or attributes defined in an imported registry are allowed.
+This feature allows a registry to extend or override the attributes of an imported group.
+Weaver will detect and report an error if a reference is made to an entity that is not defined in the imported registry.

+### Open Questions:
+- Can we override any field of a group defined in an imported registry?
+No for `type` and `attributes` fields, what about the other fields?
-- Is there a relationship to define between the instrumentation scope name and version and the semantic convention registry?
+- Is there a relationship to define between the instrumentation scope name and version and the registry?

+## Core Policies

+These core policies aim to ensure consistency and backward compatibility across registries.

+### Group Policies
+- No group ID collisions
+- Only attribute groups are allowed in the attribute registry
+- Ref attributes are not allowed in the attribute registry
+- ID attributes are not allowed in groups outside of the attribute registry

+### Attribute Policies
+- No attribute name collisions
+- Attributes cannot be removed
+- Attributes cannot "degrade" in stability (e.g., stable -> experimental)
+- Stable attributes cannot change type
+- All attributes must be defined inside a semantic convention registry
+- Attribute names must match the following regular expression: `^[a-z][a-z0-9]*([._][a-z0-9]+)*$`
+- Attributes with prefixes are not allowed; attributes must be fully qualified

+### Enum Member Policies
+- Stable members cannot change stability
+- Values cannot change
+- IDs cannot be removed
+- Enum IDs must match the following regular expression: `^[a-z][a-z0-9]*([._][a-z0-9]+)*$`

+### Metrics
+- No metric name collisions
+- Metrics cannot be removed
+- Metrics cannot "degrade" in stability (e.g., stable -> experimental)
+- Stable metric units cannot change
+- Stable metric instruments cannot change
+- The set of required/recommended attributes must remain the same
+- Metric names must match the following regular expression: `^[a-z][a-z0-9]*([._][a-z0-9]+)*$`

+### Events
+- No event name collisions
+- Events cannot be removed
+- Events cannot "degrade" in stability (e.g., stable -> experimental)
+- The set of required/recommended attributes must remain the same
+- Event names must match the following regular expression: `^[a-z][a-z0-9]*([._][a-z0-9]+)*$`

+### Spans
+- No span name collisions
+- Spans cannot be removed
+- Spans cannot "degrade" in stability (e.g., stable -> experimental)
+- The set of required/recommended attributes must remain the same
+- Span names must match the following regular expression: `^[a-z][a-z0-9]*([._][a-z0-9]+)*$`

-## OpenTelemetry Schema Changes
+## OTEL Schema Changes

-The OpenTelemetry schema file structure must be updated to either include the URL to a self-contained/resolved semantic convention or to include the resolved registry itself.
+The OTEL schema file structure must be updated to either include the URL to a self-contained/resolved registry or to include the resolved registry itself.

 ## Weaver Changes

 The following changes are proposed to Weaver:

-- Weaver must be able to support any operation on any semantic convention registry (check, resolve, generate, search, ...).
+- Weaver must be able to support any operation on any registry (check, resolve, generate, search, ...).
-- The command `weaver registry generate` must allow the generation of the referenced entities that belong to the imported semantic convention registries or optionally the generation of all the entities of the imported registries.
+- The command `weaver registry generate` must allow the generation of the referenced entities that belong to the imported registries or optionally the generation of all the entities of the imported registries.
 - Extend the `--templates` parameter to allow git URL so OTEL templates (or community-based templates) can be reused for any registry.
 - Extend the `--policies` parameter to allow git URL so OTEL policies (or community-based policies) can be reused for any registry.
-- Add a step before the resolution process to build a deduplicated list of the imported registries.
-Download the corresponding resolved registries and create a mapping url to resolved registry that will be used during the resolution process to resolve the references to the imported registries (and to detect clashes between local and imported IDs if aliases are not used).
-- Weaver must be able to detect newer versions of imported registries and report them as warnings.
+- Maintain a list of global and local aliases and detect any conflict between them.
+Detect when the same schema URL is imported with different aliases.
+Detect when an alias (global or local) is not used in the registry.
 - More TBD.

 Open Questions:
 - Is a resolved registry contain any trace of the imported registries?
+- It will be nice to detect when a new registry version is available.
+How can we detect the presence of a new registry version?
+A file containing of the schema URL per version for a registry?
+Some kind of naming conventions for the URL?

 ## Protocol Changes